deryckoe/user-toolkit/README.txt

 == Changelog ==

+= 1.2 =
+* Last Login date is now filterable in User List
+* Added last_login field to Users endpoint
+* Improved the Login Status filter in User List

 = 1.1.4 =
 * Fixed and issue that prevents user switching if there is no access to wp-login.php